Can I tell you one of the most common misconceptions in SEO?

 Also, track clicks from these links with UTM parameters.

-Link #12: Your Profile’s Projects And Publications
+Link #12: Your Profile’s Featured And Posts Sections

 You can track clicks from these links with UTM parameters too!